 Since that day we have grown together in the Lord in so many ways.
 We love to spend our vacations outdoors observing the wonder of God’s creation.
-As a new believer, I remember looking with refreshed eyes and really appreciate the detail that was a part of everything He had made.
+As a new believer, I remember looking with refreshed eyes and really appreciating the detail that was a part of everything He had made.
 Though we enjoy traveling to landscapes different than our own, God’s creation is all around us every day and I never tire of spending time in the beauty of all He created for us to enjoy.

 God continues His work in me and I am grateful to be part of a body of believers who love the Lord and are committed to the truth of His word.
 I count it a privilege to serve Him there and am so thankful my husband has found his place of service as well.
 Most of all, I am thankful that God did not let go of me.
 He placed believers along the path of my life to point me to Himself, and He loved me enough to provide the redemption I needed in Jesus Christ and His death on the cross for me.
 For that, I am eternally grateful and desire to live my life in obedience and praise for all He has done for me.
-His child I know now He will never leave me, and that is my greatest hope and comfort.
+As His child I know now He will never leave me, and that is my greatest hope and comfort.
 As David wrote in one of my favorite Psalms, 139, verses 7-10: